 dilithium

-A molecule made of two lithium atoms bonded together, mostly seen in lithium vapor.
+Dilithium (noun) means a molecule made of two lithium atoms bonded together, mostly seen in lithium vapor.
+Example: “Dilithium forms when lithium is heated into a gas.”

-How to Use Dilithium
+How to use dilithium

 Learner’s notesIn plain EnglishEither a real two-atom lithium molecule in chemistry, or the famous fictional power-crystal from Star Trek.